android/nowinandroid/docs/ArchitectureLearningJourney.md

 To write data, the repository provides suspend functions.
 It is up to the caller to ensure that their execution is suitably scoped.

-_Example: Follow a topic_
+_Example: Follow a set of topics_

-Simply call `TopicsRepository.setFollowedTopicId` with the ID of the topic which the user wishes to follow.
+Simply call `UserDataRepository.setFollowedTopicIds` with the set of IDs of the topics the user wishes to follow.

 ### Data sources